Sunday, 1 June 2014

 Chaos in front of the haveli of Mahraja Ranjit Singh.
 (12.08.2015.)

-The haveli, considering our damn care attitude towards historic monuments, is not in a very bad condition.
-Though it has lost much of its beauty.
+The haveli, considering our damn-care attitude toward historic monuments, is not in very bad condition, though it has lost much of its original beauty.
 The original roofs have already been replaced by the current owner.
-However, it can still be protected and restored to its original glory and beauty.
-But who will do it and more important question is why should we restore the haveli of a Sikh despot?
-And sorry I would not repeat nonsense about the importance of historic monuments, culture, heritage, tourism blah blah.
-We have more important things to do.
+However, it can still be protected and restored to its former glory and charm.

 Tariq Amir